totalnoMartina/quiz-about-veggies-and-fruits/README.md

 ### Features left to implement

 Add more questions
-Possibly a function that can clear the highscores list for user
+A function that can clear the highscores list for user called reset score

 # Testing